 - For taxable income over AED 375,000 – 9%

-In Dubai, hotels charge a “Tourism Dirham Fee” of between AED 7 to 20 per room per night (for a maximum of 30 consecutive nights), depending on the category or grade of the hotel.
+In Dubai, hotels charge a “Tourism Dirham Fee” between AED 7 to 20 [$2-5.50 USD] per room per night [to a maximum of 30 consecutive nights], depending on the category or grade of the hotel.

-Hotels in Abu Dhabi charge an extra amount of 4% of the hotel charge plus AED 15 per night per room.
+Hotels in Abu Dhabi charge an extra amount of 4% of the hotel charge plus an addition AED 15 [$4 USD] per night per room.

-Hotels in Ras Al Khaimah charge AED 15 per room per night as a tourist fee.
+Hotels in Ras Al Khaimah charge AED 15 [$4 USD] per room per night as a tourist fee.

 Transfer charges apply when a property is bought or sold in the UAE.
-This varies according to Emirate, for example 4% in Dubai while Abu Dhabi charges only 2%.
+This varies according to the specific emirate, for example 4% in Dubai while Abu Dhabi charges only 2%.
 The transfer fee is usually divided equally between the buyer and the seller.

-There is also an Administration Fee of AED 540 or 147, paid in conjunction with the transfer fee.
+There is also an Administration Fee of AED 540 [approx. $145 USD] along with the transfer fee.

-In addition there is a Registration Fee, the rate of which varies according to the cost of the property:
+In addition, there is a Registration Fee [paid by the buyer] which varies according to the cost of the property:

-Once the purchase has been completed the new owner must obtain an ownership certificate which costs AED 250.
+Once the purchase has been completed the new owner must obtain an ownership certificate which costs AED 250 [approx. $70 USD].